sasha-3ap/katacoda-scenarios/tekton/step3.md

 `echo "Enter Github access token?"; read token; sed "s/YOUR-GITHUB-ACCESS-TOKEN/${token}/" webhook-secret.yaml | kubectl apply -f -`{{execute}}

 ## Run the Webhook Task
-Now lets run our updated webhook task.
+Now lets run our webhook task.
 `sed "s/EXTERNAL_DOMAIN/[[HOST_SUBDOMAIN]]-30300-[[KATACODA_HOST]].environments.katacoda.com/" webhook-run.yaml | kubectl apply -f -`{{execute}}

 As a results webhook will be created in our repo and immediately send event that will trigger building process through our EventListener.
 You can follow Pipeline run in Tekton dashboard or using Tekton CLI: